dicai/blog/_posts/2020-04-13-machine-learning-julia-flux-autodiff.md

 # Simple gradients and autodiff

 The ```gradient``` function is part of [Zygote](https://github.com/FluxML/Zygote.jl) -- Flux's autodiff system -- and can be overloaded in several ways.
-One of the simplest uses of gradient is to pass in a function and the arguments that you want to take the derivate with respect to.
+One of the simplest uses of gradient is to pass in a function and the arguments that you want to take the derivative with respect to.

 {% highlight julia %}
 using Flux